jennybae1024/controllable_response_generation/README.md

 Reproduce See, Abigail, et al. "What makes a good conversation?
 How controllable attributes affect human judgments.", NAACL 2019 with pretrained language models.
 Control the intensity of generating question-asking style responses by fine-tuning or prefix tuning with GPT2.

-+ train/test for controllable topic-shift triggering response generation
+Also add a new task, controllable topic-shift triggering response generation.